 - Train and practice — Drill until execution is automatic

-- Review and improve — Update continuously based on new information and lessons learned
+- Review and improve — Update continuously based on new information

 These aren’t a one-time checklist.
 They’re a cycle.
 Each drill teaches you something that improves the plan, which changes your supply needs, which drives the next drill.

-Understanding the 4 Pillars of Disaster Risk Reduction
+The 4 Pillars of Disaster Risk Reduction

 If you’re building a truly robust plan, it helps to understand the broader framework.
 The four pillars of disaster risk reduction (DRR) are: